Dimitri-Lugo/Pulse/README.md

 - Plots a 30-day rolling weighted-average pairwise correlation index across all portfolio holdings
 - Weights are proportional to each asset's current market value
 - Timeframe selector: 7 Days, 30 Days, 90 Days, 1 Year
-- Pink dotted threshold line at 0.70 — the level at which a HIGH correlation alert is triggered
+- Pink dotted threshold line at 0.70, which is the level at which a HIGH correlation alert is triggered
 - Y-axis spans -1.0 to 1.0 to correctly display negatively correlated portfolios

 ### Volatility Gauges